-With this setting you can pick the colour you want your results to be focused on.
+With this setting you can pick the color you want your results to appear in.
 For example, if you pick black and white only the black and white pictures in the results will show up.
-However, it is not only limited to colour and black and white, you can search for single colours like red, blue and orange.
+However, it is not only limited to color and black and white, you can search for single colors like red, blue and orange.

 Enabling SafeSearch means that you will not be shown any explicit results.
 If this is your preference, you should make sure that it is always enabled.
 This is helpful when setting up the searching options for kids.
 It will select only the options that match your preferences, no profanity, nudity or violence.

 Choosing the domain will narrow your search results down to results from a single website or domain.
 If you are looking for images from a specific site, using this option is really helpful.
 In addition, Google’s advanced image search can help you locate an image if you remember the domain in which you remember seeing it.